skambuilds/PySpark-EMR-FraudDetection/README.md

 If you are using the Educate account you have also to provide the Session Token.
 You can find these information in the Vocareum AWS console login page by clicking on the *Account Details* button.

 The configuration process creates a file at **~/.aws/credentials** on MacOS and Linux or **%UserProfile%\.aws\credentials** on Windows, where your credentials are stored.

+## Setting Up the Bucket

+1. Clone this repo on your local machine.
+2. Open the **/MLModel/fraud_detection_model.py** file with a text editor and insert the name of the bucket you created previously in the following variable:

+		bucket_name = 's3://your-bucket-name'
+3. Login into your [AWS Console](https://aws.amazon.com/it/console/) and choose the S3 service.
+Now select your bucket and navigate into the **code/** directory.
+Here you have to upload the **/MLModel/fraud_detection_model.py** file you have just modified.
+4. Go to the **input/** directory of your bucket and upload the [kaggle competition data](https://www.kaggle.com/c/ieee-fraud-detection/data) csv files.

 ## Terraform EMR Module
 Modules in Terraform are units of Terraform configuration managed as a group.
 For example, an Amazon EMR module needs configuration for an Amazon EMR cluster resource, but it also needs multiple security groups, IAM roles, and an instance profile.